-A poll conducted by the Canadian Automobile Association (CAA) in November 2017 found that more than 80% of the country’s population believes texting and driving is more problematic than it was three years ago, despite the increase in public education and regulations.
-With 96% of respondents claiming texting and driving is a threat to their safety on the road, the poll found that this concern is now tied with drunk driving as the number one road safety concern amongst Canadians.
+A poll conducted by the Canadian Automobile Association (CAA) in November 2017 found that more than 80% of the country’s population believes texting and driving is more problematic than it was three years earlier, despite the increase in public education and regulations.
+With 96% of respondents claiming texting and driving is a threat to their safety on the road, the poll found that this concern is now tied with drunk driving as the top road safety concern amongst Canadians.

-According to the National Safety Council (NSC), an employer may be held legally accountable for the actions of a negligent employee if the employee is on the clock and working within the scope of their job duties at the time of a collision.
-This is called vicarious responsibility, a term all fleet owners should be familiar with.
-Not to mention, the costs of these accidents are astounding.
-The average per vehicle cost of collisions annually is $4,000 to $8,000 to fleets.
-Imagine how these figures would impact your bottom line as a business owner.
+According to the National Safety Council (NSC), an employer may be held legally accountable for the actions of a negligent employee if the employee is on duty at the time of a collision.
+This is called vicarious responsibility and employers are being held liable up to $25 million for employee crashes.
+Not to mention, the costs of these accidents alone are astounding.
+The average collision cost per vehicle annually is $4,000 to $8,000.
+These figures could devastate your bottom line as a business owner.

-Numerous campaigns and educational programs are in place to help combat the rise of distracted driving.
-These initiatives bring awareness to the problem, present facts and resources, and often provide a network of people to share stories with and bring collective change.
-The Save a Life Tour travels to schools to provide drunk driving, and texting and driving simulations.
-Students are able to experience first-hand how debilitating these factors can be on your ability to drive safely.
+Numerous campaigns and educational programs are in place to help combat distracted driving.
+These initiatives bring awareness to the problem, present facts and resources, and often provide a network of people to share stories with and bring about collective change.

-The NSC participates in Distracted Driving Awareness Month in April to motivate people to rally together and recognize the risks associated with distracted driving to eliminate preventable deaths.
+The National Safety Council (@NSCsafety) participates in Distracted Driving Awareness Month every April to motivate people to rally together and recognize the risks associated with distracted driving to eliminate preventable deaths.
 Workplaces are encouraged to share resources with staff to highlight the dangerous and life-threatening outcomes of distracted driving.
-The campaign can be followed on Twitter using the #JustDrive hashtag.
+You can follow the campaign on Twitter by searching #JustDrive.

 Some fleet owners have implemented their own distracted driving programs, however this depends upon driver compliance.
 Early programs have relied upon agreements and written policies to guard against the use of cell phones in the vehicle.
 Technology can support companies in their effort to reduce distracted driving.

-Cameras are becoming more and more useful in curbing distracted driving.
-If the vehicle has an in-cab facing camera, fleet managers can review video footage and perform random audits to ensure their drivers are following procedure.
-These tactics, coupled with Geotab telematics, allows fleet managers to quickly alert drivers against the same event in the video to identify exactly what was happening at a specific moment.
+Cameras are an effective way of curbing distracted driving.
+Fleet managers can review in-cabin video footage and perform random audits to ensure their drivers are following procedure.
+These tactics, coupled with Geotab telematics, allow fleet managers to quickly alert drivers against the same event in the video to identify exactly what was happening at a specific moment.

 When your focus leaves the road, things happen quickly.
 Distracted driving has devastating and irreversible consequences.
-While help is available to assist in fighting the problem, nothing is going to make an impact unless we are able to alter the behaviour of drivers and create a safe experience by getting ahead of incidents far before they take impact themselves.
+While tools are available to improve the problem, nothing will make an impact unless drivers alter their mindset and eliminate risky behavior.

 If you liked this post, let us know!